cloudisyzy/Simulation-of-QPSK-System/README.md

-# EQ2310-Analysis-and-Simulation-of-a-QPSK-System
+# Analysis-and-Simulation-of-a-QPSK-System
-The simulation project of KTH course EQ2310 Digital Communications
+The simulation of the properties of a baseband equivalent QPSK system